BurhanH/automaton-v17/README.md

 ## Conclusion
 In the first look, we may say - testing a chatbot is simple. <br>
 But:
- - What if a chatbot a part of [UI](https://en.wikipedia.org/wiki/User_interface)?<br>
+ -What if a chatbot a part of [UI](https://en.wikipedia.org/wiki/User_interface)?<br>
- - How can we test end-to-end scenarios?<br>
+ -How can we test end-to-end scenarios?<br>
- - How can we verify chatbot responses properly for a decision tree in a complex scenario?<br>
+ -How can we verify chatbot responses properly for a decision tree in a complex scenario?<br>

 Probably I missing some questions, but these three are major for me.
 [IMHO](https://www.merriam-webster.com/dictionary/IMHO) <br>